lux-org/lux/doc/source/advanced/datatype.rst

 --------
 Temporal data types describe time-related attributes, such as dates and timestamps.
 Lux infers that an attribute is temporal based on the data format, content, and name of the column.
-For example, the `Year` attribute is detected as a temporal data type in this example:
+For example, the :code:`Year` attribute is detected as a temporal data type in this example:

 .. code-block:: python